KDJDEV/spotify-web-ads-muter/README.md

 The extension only mutes the page when ads appear, instead of skipping them.
 This is fine for me personally, as I like a little bit of time in between songs when working anyway.

+It's also important to note that this extension will only work on the Spotify web app.
+It will not work on the mobile or desktop apps.

 ## Motivations for creation
 I enjoy listening to classical music on Spotify while working.
 The problem is that the Spotify ads are **so loud** compared to the music I'm listening to.